The best welding jacket protects your upper body from the heat produced by a welding torch.

 Extra fabric comes below the last snap to protect your waistline from sparks and heat.
 The overlap creates an extra layer of protection for your skin and under-clothes.

 The black material may not work well for outdoor jobs despite the lightweight cotton fabric.
 This jacket protects you from arc welding, the most intense welding you can do.
 However, this jacket also resists flames to a point.

 - Collar to protect the neck

-3. Black Stallion BSX FR Welding Coat
+Black Stallion BSX FR Welding Coat

 The additional fabric of the coat means it wears a little bit bigger than the stated size.
-That’s because this coat allows you to wear a T-shirt, thermal shirt and long-sleeve shirt without a problem underneath.
-Once you get the coat on, adjust it to your comfort level at the waist, sides, and cuffs.
+That’s because this coat allows you to wear a T-shirt, thermal shirt, and long-sleeve shirt without a problem.
+Once the coat is on, adjust it to your comfort level at the waist, sides, and cuffs.
 Skin inner pockets let you keep small tools, while the large scribe pocket is a great place to keep your welding markers and other nonflammable items.
 The additional layer of bags adds another flame-resistant element to the coat.

 - Pockets for storage

 - May not work for heavy-duty jobs

 - The darker fabric might make it too hot for outdoor jobs in warmer climates.